 The Reliability/Capacity Options model is one of a group of alternatives that provide a centrally-sourced revenue stream to all generators and that explicitly replaces some of the revenue that is currently derived through a combination of spot and contract settlements.
-These alternatives therefore represent a more extensive change to the market arrangements.
+These alternatives would therefore represent a very much more extensive change to the existing market arrangements and current energy-only market design.
 Their effect would be to increase certainty about revenue.
-They would also significantly increase certainty about reliability because NEMMCO (or another nominated body) would be charged with entering into contracts for the full capacity needed to cover demand and reserve margin.
+In concept, these would also significantly increase certainty about reliability because NEMMCO (or another nominated body) would be charged with entering into contracts for the full capacity needed to cover demand and reserve margin.
 The form of contracts would of course need to be uniform, and thus flexibility and the opportunity for innovation would be reduced.
 Significant change to risk profiles and existing contract arrangements would also be required.

-Of all the market design options presented, the Reliability/Capacity Options model would represent the most significant shift in trading arrangements.
-Consequently, making the transition to the Reliability/Capacity Options model would result in higher indirect costs to participants than would any of the other options discussed in this paper.
-NEMMCO too would incur costs in establishing and conducting the tender or auction to acquire the Reliability/Capacity Options, and also in settlement, however, there would be no need to change its dispatch processes or software.
+Of all the options reviewed by the Panel, the Reliability/Capacity Options model would represent the most significant shift in trading arrangements.
+Consequently, making the transition to the Reliability/Capacity Options model would result in higher indirect and transition costs to participants than would any of the other options discussed in this paper.
+NEMMCO too would incur costs in establishing and conducting the tender or auction to acquire the Reliability/Capacity Options.
+These approaches, if adopted would move the NEM towards a form of capacity market which while having the attraction of predictability may result in higher average prices for consumers in the medium term.